FoxCutter/486Dev/486 Breakout/README.md

 ## 7400 ICs

-The pair of 7400 NAND gate ICs provide the logic for generating the _BHE#_, _BHL#_, _A1_ and _A0_ and can be left of the board if you do not need or would rather generate those signals yourself.
+The pair of 7400 NAND gate ICs provide the logic for generating the _BHE#_, _BHL#_, _A1_ and _A0_ and can be left off the board if you do not need or would rather generate those signals yourself.

 ## CPU Socket